 My birth town is listed as Axminster, although the Registry Office, which is just opposite the Minster Church changed it’s use well before my birth.
 This lovely old building now houses the social club and is just one example of what you see when you take the time to step back and look up and around, rather than busily focusing on the next stop on the shopping list.

 My little stroll around Axminster with my mum and the girls was surprisingly interesting.
 We we discovered our local town through new eyes and Heritage Trail Walk in Axminster East Devon is the prefect way to explore.

 Axminster was an important coaching stop on the Dorchester to Exeter route – 16 coaches a day would pass though in the mid 1700’s.
 I am sure there would have been a great deal of activity in the town.
 The chance to step back in time to see and hear the hooves clattering on the cobbles in the courtyard of the George Hotel, the shouts and cries of market traders and hawkers when the coaches stopped and wealthy people picking their way through the litter would be fascinating.

-We started our trail at the tourist information office on Church Street (a very useful place which is not just for visitors) and picked up a copy of the Blue Plaque Heritage Trail as our guide to discover new things around the town.
+We started our trail at the tourist information office , now located on the Heritage Centre (a very useful place which is not just for visitors) and picked up a copy of the Blue Plaque Heritage Trail as our guide to discover new things around the town.